opencadc/caom2/caom2-artifact-discover/README.md

-# Artifact Sync Discover process
+# CAOM2 Artifact Discover process

 Process to discover Artifacts to be downloaded to an ArtifactStore.
 It finds new and modified Artifacts from a CAOM2 database, adding them to a harvest table used by `caom2-artifact-download` to download Artifacts to an ArtifactStore.

 ## configuration